Chile–Croatia relations

-Chile–Croatia relations refers to the bilateral relations between Chile and Croatia.
-Both nations enjoy friendly relations, the importance of which centers on the history of Croatian migration to Chile.
-There is a community of approximately 200,000 - 400,000 Chileans of Croatian descent.
-Both nations are members of the United Nations.
+Chile and Croatia both enjoy friendly relations, the importance of which centers on the history of Croatian migration to Chile.
+There is a community of approximately 500,000 Chileans of Croatian descent.

 History

 The first contact between Chile and Croatia (at the time part of the Austro-Hungarian Empire) dates back to the first half of the 19th century.
 In 1846, the Austro-Hungarian Empire and Chile exchanged letters of recognition which made Chile the first Latin American nation to be recognized by the Habsburg monarchy.
 Between 1854 and 1956, approximately 55 and 60 thousand Croatians immigrated to Chile.

-In 1870 a Treaty of Friendship, Commerce and Navigation between the Austro-Hungarian Empire and Chile was signed.
+In 1870, a Treaty of Friendship, Commerce and Navigation between the Austro-Hungarian Empire and Chile was signed.
 A diplomatic legation of the Austro-Hungarian Empire was opened in 1903 in Santiago.
 That same year, Chile opened a diplomatic legation in Vienna.
 In 1918 after World War I, the Austro-Hungarian Empire dissolved and Croatia soon became part of Yugoslavia.

 In June 1991, Croatia declared its independence from Yugoslavia.
 During the Croatian War of Independence, the Chilean government of President Augusto Pinochet smuggled arms to Croatia despite the United Nations embargo imposed on Croatia (and all territories of Yugoslavia).
-On 16 of January 1992, Chile recognized Croatia's independence.
-Three months later, on 15 April both nations officially established diplomatic relations.
+On 16 January 1992 Chile recognized Croatia's independence.
+Three months later, on 15 April, both nations officially established diplomatic relations.
 In 1995, Chile opened an embassy in Zagreb.